-If you have either of these tests you will have to take more laxatives before you have the test.
-A follow up test may be done urgently depending on what is found on the ScotCap report.
+If you have either of these tests you’ll have to take more laxatives before you have the test.
+A follow-up test may be done urgently depending on what is found on the ScotCap report.

 Most patients who decide to have a ScotCap test have no problems.
 If there’s a problem, it’s usually because of the laxatives you take before the test.
 The strong laxatives can cause a few patients to be sick and become dehydrated.
 If this does happen, you’ll feel better once you stop taking the laxatives.

 Complications related to the capsule itself are rare.
-A very small number of patients may have some difficulty swallowing the capsule, but you'll be asked about any issues with swallowing before you start your test.
+A very small number of patients may have some difficulty swallowing the capsule, but you will be asked about any issues with swallowing before you start your test.

 What if the capsule doesn’t pass through the bowel at the end of the test?

 It may just be delayed and this is nothing to worry about.
 The capsule might get stuck on a narrow section of the bowel, if this happens then that’s usually an answer for why the test was needed.

 The capsule very rarely causes any blockage which needs further treatment.
 Following the test, you can’t have an MRI test unless the capsule has been passed.
 If there’s any doubt about this, you might need an X-ray to show that the capsule has been passed.